So you want to know how to learn French.

 Take the time to do your research and it’ll pay off later.

-It should go without saying that in the very beginning, you need to get a grasp on fundamental conversation points.
+If you want to learn how to speak French, it should go without saying that in the very beginning, you need to get a grasp on fundamental conversation points (like how to say hello in French).

 The resource list should be in your hand.